 About Me

 I draw on social and cognitive science theories to guide the design of these tools.
-In my current research projects, I am studying how Large Language Models can be leveraged to address accessibility challenges and enhance human sensemaking and collective intelligence processes
+In my current research projects, I am studying how generative models can be leveraged to enhance group sensemaking, creativity, and accessibility.
+I am also working on building accessibility tools for knowledge workers who have low vision and are blind .

 During my undergraduate, I also worked as a Research Assistant intern at the Indian Institute of Technology-Madras (IIT-Madras) and Indian Institute of Management-Bangalore (IIM-B).